Declaration of amended Southern Tasmania Regional Land Use Strategy

 The Minister for Local Government and Planning, after consulting with the Tasmanian Planning Commission, the relevant planning authorities, and the relevant State Service Agencies in accordance with section 5A(4) of the Land Use Planning and Approvals Act 1993 (the LUPA Act), has declared an amended Southern Tasmania Regional Land Use Strategy (STRLUS).
 The LUPA Act requires the Minister to keep the regional strategies in constant review.

-The amendments made to the STRLUS include:
+The amendment made to the STRLUS includes: